netdata/netdata/collectors/python.d.plugin/README.md

 If you plan to submit the module in a PR, make sure and go through the [PR checklist for new modules](#pull-request-checklist-for-python-plugins) beforehand to make sure you have updated all the files you need to.

 For a quick start, you can look at the [example plugin](example/example.chart.py).

+### How to test a new module

+Testing a new python plugin is fairly simple, the example assumes that Netdata executables are installed in `/usr/libexec/netdata` and the configuration files at `/etc/netdata`.

+1. Create a local folder with all the necessery files, for easy access:
+    - `<module_name>.chart.py`: The collector's script
+    - `<module_name>.conf`: The collector's configuration file
+2. Edit the `python.d` configuration file using the command: `/etc/netdata/edit-config python.d` and add enable the plugin by adding the following line: `<module_name>: yes`.
+3. Place `<module_name>.chart.py` inside the directory `/usr/libexec/netdata/python.d/` and `<module_name>.conf` inside `/etc/netdata/python.d/`.
+4. Restart Netdata.
+5. *Optionally*, you can edit `web/gui/dashboard_info.js` to add your own icon for the collector.
+Find the icon you like at the FontAwesome website, **verify that it belongs to version 5.0.1 or prior** and use the `class` name that is listed in the website.
+6. *Optionally*, you can create alarms for your new shining collector

+The module *should* start automatically.
+If it doesn't, debug the module using the method mentioned above.

 ### Global variables `ORDER` and `CHART`